Trump to raise US global tariff from 10 to 15% after Supreme Court ruling

 Move comes as businesses seek repayment for the estimated $133bn the Trump administration has already collected.

-United States President Donald Trump has doubled down on his new global tariffs, raising them from 10 to 15 percent, after the Supreme Court invalidated his sweeping levies on imports.
+United States President Donald Trump has doubled down on his new global tariffs, raising them from 10 to 15 percent, days after the Supreme Court struck down his sweeping levies on imports.

-The announcement on Saturday came as businesses and governments around the world sought repayment for the estimated $133bn that Washington has already collected.
+The move on Saturday came as businesses and governments around the world sought repayment for the estimated $133bn that Washington has already collected.

 Recommended Storieslist of 4 items